FamilySearch/GEDCOM/specification/gedcom-3-structures-1-organization.md

 `PLAC` does not support places where a single place's name contains a comma.
 If commas are desired, use `SPLAC` instead of `PLAC`.
 :::

 A `PLAC`.`NOTE` could in principle be about the place generally or about the connection between the place and its superstructure.
-The `PLAC`-to-`SPLAC` conversion outlined under `SHARED_PLACE_RECORD` assume the latter meaning.
+The `PLAC`-to-`SPLAC` conversion outlined under `SHARED_PLACE_RECORD` assumes the latter meaning.

 `PLAC` does not support recording any information except names of jurisdictions other than the most specific jurisdiction in the hierarchy.